-What Is AC Power?
+What is AC Power?

-AC stands for alternating current, which is an electrical current that frequently reverses direction.
+AC stands for alternating current, which means the electrical current frequently reverses direction.
 AC electricity is measured according to its cycles, with one complete cycle being counted each time a given current travels in one direction and then doubles back on itself.
+Like it's doing laps in the most dangerous swimming pool ever.
 An electrical current is able to complete many cycles per second, and is then given its frequency rating based on that number.

-What Is DC Power?
+What is DC Power?